Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Applications to asymptotic geometric analysis

-Applying the latter for $x_i\to x_i {\rm sgn} \{ x_i \partial_i\|y\| \} \equiv \varepsilon_i x_i$, we obtain Integration with respect to $y$ yields the lower estimate.
-For the upper estimate we may argue as follows: where we have used the contraction principle \cite[Theorem 4.4]{LedTal-book}.
-Jensen's inequality and the fact that $(\varepsilon_i|g_i|)$ have the same distribution as $(g_i)$ (see e.g. \cite[Proposition 1]{Pis} or \cite[Lemma 4.5]{LedTal-book}) yields The assertion follows.
+{\it Proof.} (1).
+Note that for all $x\in\mathbb R^n$ and for (almost) every $y$ we have where we used the fact that $\nabla \|y\|$ belongs to the unit sphere of the dual space (whenever is defined).
+Applying the latter for $x_i\to x_i {\rm sgn} \{ x_i \partial_i\|y\| \} \equiv \varepsilon_i x_i$, we obtain for all $x$ and for (almost) every $y$.
+Integration over $y$ with respect to the Gaussian measure yields the lower estimate.
+For the upper estimate we may argue as follows: where $(\delta_i)$ are independent Rademacher and we have used the contraction principle \cite[Theorem 4.4]{LedTal-book}.
+Jensen's inequality and the fact that $(\delta_i |g_i|)$ have the same distribution as $(g_i)$ (see e.g. \cite[Proposition 1]{Pis} or \cite[Lemma 4.5]{LedTal-book}) yields The assertion follows.

+(2).
+The rightmost inequality follows by integrating the left-hand side of \eqref{eq:bal-pos-1} with respect to $x$ and the Gaussian measure: If $G=(g_1, \ldots, g_n)$ is a standard Gaussian vector, then It remains to notice that $\mathbb E|g_1|=\sqrt{2/\pi}$.